Fallback Routing Strategies

 <Route path="/dashboard/*" element={<Dashboard />} />

-{/* Catch-all must be LAST to preserve priority ordering */}
+{/* Catch-all LAST so specificity ordering is preserved. */}

 <Route path="*" element={<FallbackRoute />} />